FriendsOfREDAXO/yform_rapidmail/lib/rapidmail/README.md

 ## Known issues

-* Exceptions on 201 HTTP-Response-Code (used when a dataset was successfully created) are generated when using PHP Versions 7.4.5 and 8.1.2.
+1. Exceptions on 201 HTTP-Response-Code (used when a dataset was successfully created) are generated when using PHP Versions 7.4.5 and 8.1.2.
 If you're having issues with these versions, please try updating to a later version of PHP.
+2. Client versions <1.1.6 do not work with guzzlehttp/guzzle 7.8+.
+Please upgrade to version 1.1.6 or later or downgrade your version of guzzlehttp/guzzle to 7.7.

 Also refer to the [API documentation](https://developer.rapidmail.wiki/documentation.html) for a complete list of the available endpoints and their parameters.